girishsj11/new_assignment/README.md

     lxml: A fast and powerful XML and HTML parser, often used with XPath.
     Selenium/Playwright: For automating browser interactions and scraping dynamic content.
     Scrapy: A comprehensive web crawling framework for larger-scale scraping projects.

+## Webscrape : Selenium

+To use Selenium with Python, you'll primarily need to install the selenium Python package using pip and then install a WebDriver for your preferred browser.
+Selenium allows you to automate browser interactions for testing web applications.

+Install the below things before proceeding further :

+    pip install requests
+    pip install selenium
+    sudo apt-get install chromium-chromedriver